 '''

 --peerAddresses stringArray The addresses of the peers to connect to

---tlsRootCertFiles stringArray If TLS is enabled, the paths to the TLS root

--cert files of the peers to connect to.
-The order and number of certs specified
+→cert files of the peers to connect to.
+The order and number of certs specified.

 →should match the --peerAddresses flag

 Global Flags:

-Path to file containing PEM-encoded
+Path to file containing PEM-encoded.

 --cafile string

-where the state of the st
+→trusted certificate(s) for the ordering endpoint

 --certfile string

 Path to file containing PEM-encoded X509

--public key to use for mutual TLS communication with the orderer endpoint
+→public key to use for mutual TLS communication with the orderer endpoint

 --clientauth

 Use mutual TLS when communicating with

 →the orderer endpoint

 --connTimeout duration

 Timeout for client to connect (default 3s)

 --keyfile string

-Path to file containing PEM-encoded
+Path to file containing PEM-encoded.

--private key to use for mutual TLS communication with the orderer endpoint
+→private key to use for mutual TLS communication with the orderer endpoint

 -o, --orderer string

 Ordering service endpoint

 --ordererTLSHostnameOverride string The hostname override to use when

 →validating the TLS connection to the orderer.

 --tls

 Use TLS when communicating with the

 →orderer endpoint

 '''